World Statesmen.org HOME > return to South Africa >>

 Imports: $N/A

-Ethnic groups: Xhosa (Rarabe-Xhosa and Mfengu)
+Ethnic groups: Xhosa 97.9% others (1980)

-Total Defense Force: about 2,000 (1993)
+Ciskei Defense Force (CDF): about 2,000 (1993)

 International Organizations/Treaties: CMA, DBSA, ECOSA, SACU, SECOSAF

-1961 Ciskei Territorial Authority established.
+1 Apr 1961 Ciskeian Territorial Authority established.

-14 Nov 1968 Ciskei
+14 Nov 1968 Ciskei given wider executive powers.

 1 Aug 1972 Self-government granted.

-4 Dec 1981 Declared independent by South Africa (Republic of Ciskei)
+4 Dec 1981 Declared independent by South Africa (Republic of Ciskei

-(recognized only by South Africa and the other homelands).
+and the other

 22 Mar 1994 - 27 Apr 1994 Occupied by South Africa.

-27 Apr 1994 Re-integrated into South Africa.
+27 Apr 1994 Re-incorporated into South Africa (Status of Ciskei Act, 1981

 Chief Executive Councillor

-Nov 1968 - 1 Aug 1972 Justice Thandatha Jongilizwe (b.
-1926) CNP
+1 Jun 1971 - 1 Aug 1972 Justice Thandathu Jongilizwe (s.a.)
+CNP

 Mabandla